emmajanedrews/base-template/_posts/2018-02-21-how-leed-certifications-can-impact-your-organization.md

 In 2014, there were two million roles that were specific to green building projects.
 In 2018, it’s estimated that will increase by 1.1 million, **resulting in about 3.3 million roles in the green building industry.
 That equates to about $76 billion in wages.**

 Companies are looking at how they can stay competitive.
-One of the areas that we’re finding to be the most significant in terms of success is that **they’re offering to pay for LEED certification**opportunities with their current employees.
+One of the areas that we’re finding to be the most significant in terms of success is that **they’re offering to pay for LEED certification&nbsp;**opportunities with their current employees.

 {% include pullquote.html %}